%20-%20Zoom%20Graphics%20(2).png)

 As clients adopt more payment platforms than ever, small firm CPAs, EAs, and tax practitioners are inheriting a growing layer of compliance risk.

-Clients now accept payments through multiple platforms such as merchant processors, online invoicing tools, peer to peer apps, and third party marketplaces.
-While convenient for the client, these disconnected systems often produce inconsistent reports, missing documentation, and mismatches between gross receipts, deposits, and tax filings.
+Clients now accept payments through multiple platforms — merchant processors, online invoicing tools, peer-to-peer apps, and third-party marketplaces.
+While convenient for the client, these disconnected systems often produce inconsistent records, missing documentation, and fragmented payment data that creates real exposure for your practice.

-For sole practitioners and small firms with limited staff, reconciling this data can consume valuable time during already compressed filing seasons.
-More importantly, incomplete visibility increases the risk of income discrepancies, 1099-K reporting confusion, and IRS notices requiring additional explanation and documentation.
+For sole practitioners and small firms with limited staff, managing this complexity can consume valuable time.
+More importantly, incomplete visibility increases the risk of authorization gaps, PCI compliance failures, and reconciliation breakdowns that are difficult to defend under audit or dispute.

 In this session, Alternative Payments CEO, Baxter Lanius, will break down where compliance gaps most commonly arise in multi platform payment environments and how small firms can strengthen control without adding administrative burden.
 You will gain practical strategies to improve reconciliation processes, clarify gross versus net reporting, and implement structured payment workflows that protect both your clients and your practice.